 On January 3, 2023 Alvopetro announced the approval by the TSX Venture Exchange for a normal course issuer bid (the "NCIB").
-Pursuant to the NCIB, Alvopetro is authorized to repurchase up to 2,876,414 Common Shares of the Company, representing 7.9% of the Common Shares outstanding as of January 3, 2023, over the period commencing on January 6, 2023 and ending on the earlier of January 5, 2024 or such earlier date as the NCIB is completed or is terminated at the Company's election.
-As of the date of this AIF, no repurchases have been made under the NCIB.
+Pursuant to the NCIB, Alvopetro was authorized to repurchase up to 2,876,414 Common Shares of the Company, representing 7.9% of the Common Shares outstanding as of January 3, 2023, over the period commencing on January 6, 2023 and ending on the earlier of January 5, 2024 or such earlier date as the NCIB was completed or was terminated at the Company's election.
+During 2023, Alvopetro repurchased a total of 4,600 common shares at an average price of C\$6.76 per share.
+The shares were subsequently cancelled.
+No repurchases were made in 2024 and the NCIB terminated on the expiry date of January 5, 2024.